kitproj/kit/README.md

 #### No-op Task

-A **no-op task** is a task that does nothing, commonly a task named `up` is provided and that depends on all other
+A **no-op task** is a task that does nothing, depends on all other tasks:
-tasks:

 ```yaml
 up: